johannsdg/johann/README.md

 For now, Johann should be considered to be in perpetual [alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha).
-This is made explicit by the "a" in the version identifier.
+This is made explicit by the "-alpha" or "a" in the version identifier.
 Please expect it to be rough around the edges (and maybe everywhere else).

 Johann should only be used in isolated or protected networks of known and trusted